-- 1. From Setup, enter Profiles in the Quick Find box, then select Profiles. - 2.
+- 1. To clone a profile, from Setup, in the Quick Find box, enter Profiles, and then select Profiles. - 2.
 In the Profiles list page, do one of the following: - Click New Profile, then select an existing profile that's similar to the one you want to create. - If enhanced profile list views are enabled, click Clone next to a profile that's similar to the one you want to create. - Click the name of a profile that's similar to the one you want to create, then in the profile page, click Clone.